hardwario/website/content/events/2022-03-31-webinar-industry.en.md

 <p class = "pb-15">The current extreme increase in energy prices creates pressure to optimise consumption and find possible savings.
 As a result, IoT energy monitoring is now the most demanded IoT application, especially in industry.</p>

 <p class = "pb-25">In our March webinar, we will therefore focus on this topic.
-We will present the possibilities of remote energy readings and show how to carry out production and operations energy audits efficiently.</p>
+We will present the possibilities of remote energy readings and show how energy audits of production and operations can be easily carried out.</p>

 <p class = "pb-25">Using practical examples, we will demonstrate IoT applications for the most commonly monitored energies (electricity, water, gas, air) in cities and manufacturing plants.</p>